 What Is Shoulder Dystocia?

 The term “dystocia” is derived from two Ancient Greek words, “dys-,” a prefix meaning “bad,” and “tokos,” meaning “childbirth.”
-A shoulder dystocia is a type of birth complication in which one of the baby’s shoulders becomes lodged against the mother’s pubic symphysis above the pelvic opening.
-When this happens, there is a major risk of injury or death for both the mother and child, as the child may suffer oxygen deprivation due to compression of the umbilical cord and the mother may experience tearing in the uterus, cervix, vagina or rectum.
+Shoulder dystocia is a type of birth complication in which one of the baby’s shoulders becomes lodged against the mother’s pubic symphysis above the pelvic opening.
+When this happens, there is a major risk of injury or death for both the mother and child, as the child may suffer oxygen deprivation due to compression of the umbilical cord, and the mother may experience tearing in the uterus, cervix, vagina or rectum.